syvita/standards/README.md

 ### Title

 The title of a release is usually a reference from one of Neal Stephenson's writings.
 This could be a city, a book title, a character etc. It's free for the author to choose.
 Just don't be rude, or it won't be implemented.
+They should be unique org-wide.

 Example: